May 6, 2026

 QEMU

 QEMU is the heart of Cumulus, though in theory it could be swapped for any other VM backend.
 So my first task was to figure out how it worked and how to drive it for what I needed.
-After some trial and error, I landed on a command that would actually launch a VM, something like:
+After some trial and error, I landed on a command that would launch a VM, something like:

 qemu-system-aarch64 \